anoshenko/rui/README.md

 The "caret-color" property can be set not only for EditView, but for any container.
 In this case, the color of the caret changes for all child EditViews placed in this container.

+The "data-list" property (DataList constant) allows you to specify an array of recommended values.
+If you set the "data-list" property, the editor will have a drop-down menu with a list of these values.
+The value of this property must be an array of strings.
+For example

+	editor := rui.NewEditView(session, rui.Params{
+		rui.DataList: []string{"Text 1", "Text 2", "Text 3"},
+	})

 The following functions can be used to get the values of the properties of an EditView:

 	func GetText(view View, subviewID ...string) string